Sant Pau Art Nouveau Site

 Ceiling above the main staircase, administration building.

-Although not all of the pavilions are open to the public, you are free to explore the grounds and admire the exteriors which are decorated with statues and mosaics recounting the history of the hospital.
-The letters PG appear frequently, a tribute to the hospital’s main benefactor Pau Gil.
+Although not all of the pavilions are open to the public, you are free to explore the grounds and admire the exteriors, which are decorated with statues and mosaics recounting the hospital’s history.
+The letters PG appear frequently, a tribute to the hospital’s main benefactor, Pau Gil.

-One of the most impressive buildings is the central Operations Pavilion which includes an operating theatre with large windows and glass roof to maximise available light.
+One of the most impressive buildings is the central Operations Pavilion, which includes an operating theatre with large windows and a glass roof to maximise available light.

 The outside of the Sant Salvador pavilion complete with a yellow tiled dome and blue and white tiled turret and a stone statue of the saint.